401(k) student loan repayment: How this could work for small businesses

 Is 401(k) matching based on student loan repayment suitable to all companies?

-Companies hiring college-educated workers are the best suited to reap the benefits of a 401(k) student loan repayment program the fastest.
+Companies hiring college-educated workers are the best suited to reap the benefits of a 401(k) student loan matching program the fastest.
 This is due to student loan balances being top of mind for the talent pool of college-educated candidates.

 Related Articles